150 UK small business grants to apply for right now

 145. Vacant to Vibrant Capital Grant Scheme

-Belfast City Council have opened a pilot capital grant scheme to incentivise both property owners and potential occupiers to bring vacant Belfast city centre spaces back into use and support the city centre’s revitalisation.
+Belfast City Council have opened a pilot capital grant scheme to incentivise both property owners and potential occupiers to bring vacant spaces back into use outside the city centre.
+Applications are still open for the citywide scheme on a first-come, first-served basis until all funding is allocated.

 Property owners, businesses, social enterprises and cultural and voluntary organisations wishing to renovate or repurpose a vacant space can apply.